celestiaorg/celestia-app/docs/architecture/ADR-003-Non-interactive-defaults.md

 ### Implement the non-interactive default logic

-recall our non-interactive default rule:
+recall our non-interactive default message layout rule:

 > **Messages must begin at a location aligned with the largest power of 2 that is not larger than the message length or k.**